ScottLogic/blog/colive/_posts/2024-04-08-how-to-make-chatgpt-do-anything-you-want.md

 ![Asking ChatGPT about the game]({{ site.github.url }}/colive/assets/askingChatGPT.png "Asking ChatGPT about the game")

 We need to build new logic around the call to OpenAI's GPT model.
-Fortunately, OpenAI also offers requests straight to their model through an API, billed by the number of tokens (~3/4 of a word) generated in each response to your account.
+Fortunately, OpenAI also offers requests straight to their model through an API, billed to your account (billing is done by the number of tokens used in each prompt and generated in each response, where a token can be thought of as a word or part of a word).
 Now we can write code (here is a short python script as an example stolen directly from [OpenAI's Quickstart tutorial](https://platform.openai.com/docs/quickstart?context=python)) to call the API with our prompt.

 ```python
 ChatCompletions